butcherg/rawproc/README.md

 ## Building img without rawproc

-If you just want to build the img command line program, just leave out the wxWidgets build, then do this to build:
+If you just want to build the img command line program, without the wxWidgets library, then do this:

 <pre>
 mkdir build-linux
 cd build-linux
-../configure --enable-demosaic --disable-wxwidgets CXXFLAGS=-O3 cd src make img
+../configure --enable-lensfun --enable-librtprocess --disable-wxwidgets CXXFLAGS=-O3 cd src make img
 </pre>

+# Notes

+1. Lens correction using the lensfun library requires particular attention to where the lens correction database is stored.
+Even then, I don't guarantee it'll work correctly at this point.

+2. Color management requires the user to specify a profile directory, and in that directory shall go all profiles used, camera, working, and display/output.  rawproc doesn't use the operating system color management facilities.